noon92/femtofox/Getting_started.md

 The Femtofox Pro has all the same features as the CE, plus a few features that only make sense when ordered at scale [Insert link].
 If you require a large quantity of Femtofox boards, please get in touch.

 ### Operating System

-Download the latest image of Foxbuntu from the releases [link].
-Use an image flashing tool such as [Balena Etcher] to flash the image to a s
+ 1. Download the latest image of Foxbuntu from the releases [link] and extract from the zip file.
+ 2. Use an image flashing tool such as [Balena Etcher] to flash the image to a suitable SD card.
+ Note that the image will not appear bootable to Etcher, but will be functional in use.
+ 3.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTE1Nzg0MTBdfQ==
+eyJoaXN0b3J5IjpbLTEwNDk2NzQ0MzNdfQ==
 -->